Antis28/Asterion/README.md

 Implemented graphical interface for the WebP console converter.
 (This format created by Google, allows a much higher compression then JPEG format).

-Because the tool provided by Google is hard to use (command-line only with numerous tuning options via [parameters] (https://developers.google.com/speed/webp/docs/cwebp), I decided to create this interface to personal use.
+Because the tool provided by Google is hard to use (command-line only with numerous tuning options via [parameters](https://developers.google.com/speed/webp/docs/cwebp), I decided to create this interface to personal use.

 For portability, the converter was built into the executable as a resource and copied next to the application on first use or if it was not found.